needle-mirror/com.unity.addressables/Documentation~/builds-full-build.md

 uid: addressables-building-content
 ---

-# Create a content-only build
+# Create a content build

-To create a content-only build, you need to use the [Addressables Groups window](GroupsWindow.md), which allows you to run a build script to create a build that only contains the Addressables assets in your project.
+To create a content build, you need to use the [Addressables Groups window](GroupsWindow.md), which allows you to run a build script to create a build that only contains the Addressables assets in your project.
 You can also use the Addressables Groups window to run [your own custom build scripts](build-scripting-builds.md).

 To create a content-only build: